 Why should I get preapproved or prequalified for a loan?

 It is no secret that the Myrtle Beach, SC market, and the Grand Strand market for that matter, are on fire.
 People are flocking here from all across the country to enjoy the beautiful beaches, sunny days and enviable lifestyle the area affords its residents.
 Because of this, properties are selling very fast and, as we spoke about earlier, you may find yourself in a situation where you are in a multiple offer bidding war.
-So be prepared by going through the process of getting prequalified and/or preapproved has the potential to save you a lot of time and aggravation, as well as help you to make an offer on a home.
+So being prepared by going through the process of getting prequalified and/or preapproved has the potential to save you a lot of time and aggravation, as well as help you to make an offer on a home.

-How do you ask?
+How, you ask?
 Well having the letter from your lender will give the seller more confidence that you are a more suitable buyer because it shows that you will be able to get financing in order to buy the home.
 And let’s be honest, if a seller sees that you have done your homework and have gone through the financial approval process, they may be more likely to accept your offer versus someone who just threw an offer their way without sufficient backing.
-It less of a risk for the seller, which is always appealing.
+It is less of a risk for the seller, which is always appealing.

 It is also important for us to point out that some lenders are average, some are way above average and some are excellent.
 In today’s day and age, the beauty is that the rates are all pretty close, even if the loan is through your hometown bank.
 If you are looking to deal with a lender locally, we can provide you some recommendations that will save you a lot of time and hassle.